-There must still be air – albeit very tenuous – at the height reached by the balloon, otherwise it could not float.
+There must still be air – albeit very tenuous – at the height reached by the balloon, otherwise, it could not float.

 There is not a vacuum at the height reached by these extreme balloons, but the pressure is very low.
-In fact it is about one-hundredth of the pressure at sea-level.
+In fact, it is about one-hundredth of the pressure at sea level.
 This means that 99% of the atmosphere’s mass is below, and only 1% of the mass of the atmosphere is above.

 Temperature variation with height in the Earth’s atmosphere.
-The warming with height in the stratosphere and thermosphere are because the air molecules are warmed by absorption of ultraviolet and other radiation from the Sun
+The warming with height in the stratosphere and thermosphere is because the air molecules are warmed by absorption of ultraviolet and other radiation from the Sun

 Temperature variation with height in the Earth’s atmosphere.
-The warming with height in the stratosphere and thermosphere are because the air molecules are warmed by absorption of ultraviolet and other radiation from the Sun.
+The warming with height in the stratosphere and thermosphere is because the air molecules are warmed by absorption of ultraviolet and other radiation from the Sun.

-There is actually no definite boundary that marks the top of the atmosphere, but eventually it becomes so completely tenuous that for practical purposes it can be regarded as ‘space’.
+There is actually no definite boundary that marks the top of the atmosphere, but eventually, it becomes so completely tenuous that for practical purposes it can be regarded as ‘space’.
 But where is this limit?

 Well, I did some web searching, and I came up with this.
 Satellites can orbit 200 km above the Earth, free of any appreciable atmospheric drag.
-Clearly at 200 km, you are in ‘space’ (the International Space Station orbits at 320-347 km).
+Clearly, at 200 km, you are in ‘space’ (the International Space Station orbits at 320-347 km).
 Lower orbits down to about 160 km are possible, but there is too much drag for these to be stable.

-However the Fédération Aéronautique Internationale recognises 100 km as the lower limit of space, whereas an encyclopedia of international law suggests 80 km as a practical limit between ‘air space’, potentially reachable by an aircraft, and ‘outer space’.
+However, the Fédération Aéronautique Internationale recognises 100 km as the lower limit of space, whereas an encyclopedia of international law suggests 80 km as a practical limit between ‘air space’, potentially reachable by an aircraft, and ‘outer space’.